Real ways to make extra money and pay down those holiday bills.

 Blogging is just one of the four sources of passive income investing that I detail in The Passive Income Myth.
 Making extra money in stocks, bonds, real estate, and blogging won’t always be passive income, but they can be great businesses that get you out of the rat race.
 Check out The Passive Income Myth ebook on Amazon or paperback.

 8) Three’s Company

 If you have a little extra room in your house, you might consider AirBnB or getting a roommate.
-You can rent out a room for nightly visitors or for a longer-term stay.
-The website offers a $1 million guarantee on property damage caused by renters and a renter-rating system helps to screen people before you meet.
+You can rent out a room for nightly visitors or a longer-term stay.
+The website offers a $1 million guarantee on property damage caused by renters, and a renter-rating system helps to screen people before you meet.

 Scan the internet for five seconds and find a million other ideas on how to make extra money quickly.
 There are some legitimate ones that I’ve left off the list, but I’ve tried to keep it pretty conservative.
 I’ve spent a lot of time on ideas that wasted my time and never lived up to lofty promises.
 I’m always looking for new ways to make extra cash.
 What are your top 3 ideas to make extra money?